-English, Maths, Science, Computing, PE, PSHE/Careers/Citizenship (including Relationships and Health Education), Humanities (Geography and History), Art & Design, Design Technology, Personal Development and personalised interventions.
+English, Maths, Science, Computing, PE, PSHE (including Relationships and Health Education), Humanities (Geography, History, R.S.), Art & Design, Technology (Food Technology, Design Technology), Forest Schools, Life Skills, SMSC and Enrichment.
 Individual pupils access clinical/therapeutic input as appropriate to their needs.

-4.3 | Key Stage 3 (Years 7 - 9)
+4.3 Key Stage 3 (Years 7 - 9)

-Pupils at KS3 access National Curriculum subjects with a continued focus on reading.
-Pupils are taught by their form teachers for reading and SMSC and are taught by subject specific teachers for the rest of the curriculum.
-They visit specialist teaching rooms as appropriate to the subject e.g.
+Pupils at KS3 continue to be taught for most subjects in their own dedicated form classrooms.
+They access National Curriculum subjects with a continued focus on reading.
+Pupils are taught by their form teachers for English, Maths and PSHE/Careers/Citizenship but progress to being taught by a wider range of other subject specific teachers for the rest of the curriculum.
+They visit specialist teaching rooms as appropriate to the subject e.g. the Science Lab, the Art Room and Food Tech Room.